GNOME/gimp/.gitlab/issue_templates/Default.md

 - "Be considerate and respectful".
 This is our main rule.
   E.g. avoid negative emotional writing which only generates more upsetting interactions.
-- Stay on topic by writting only one bug per report created.
+- Stay on topic by writing only one bug per report created.
 - Add full (not cropped) screenshots or other files using the clip button on GitLab. -->

 ### Reproduction